deanveloper/GuiAPI/README.md

 ## Installing

 All you need to do is copy the files into your plugin.
-Do not copy the Consumer class in if you are 100% sure that the plugin will only be run on Java 8.
+You do not need to copy ``Consumer.java`` if you are sure that the plugin will only be run on Java 8

 ## Usage
 ````java